Yummygum/react-flagpack/CONTRIBUTING.md

 $: npx create-next-app
 ```

-5. use `cd` to move into the app directory and use `npm link` to add your local instance of `react-flagpack`
+5. Use `cd` to move into the app directory and use `npm link` to add your local instance of `react-flagpack`
 ```bash
 # move into directory
 $: cd next-app